henricm/ha-ferroamp/README.md

 ## Prerequisites

 - Enable Ferroamp MQTT by contacting Ferroamp Support and to get the username and password for your Energy MQTT broker.
-- Enable MQTT in Home assistant and set the broker to your Ferroamp Energy IP.
+- Enable MQTT in Home assistant and set the broker to your Ferroamp Energy IP and configure it with your username and password received from Ferroamp.

 ### Git installation